shahriarshochi/LSTM-Stock-Predictor/README.md

 ### Evaluate the performance of each model

 Finally, the testing data will be used to evaluate each model and compare the performance.

+## Goal Of This Project:

+The main purpose of this project is to use deep learning recurrent neural networks to model bitcoin closing prices.
+The goal is to use a window of closing prices to predict the nth closing price.